aol/cyclops/readme.md

 React and **allOf**

 allOf is a non-blocking equivalent of block.
 The current thread is not impacted by the calculations, but the reactive chain does not continue until all currently alloted tasks complete.
 The allOf task is then provided with a list of the results from the previous tasks in the chain.
+Any parallelStreams used inside allOf will reuse the SimpleReact ExecutorService - if it is a ForkJoinPool (which it is by default), rather than the Common ForkJoinPool parallelStreams use by default.

         	boolean blocked[] = {false};
 			SimpleReact.<Integer, Integer> react(() -> 1, () -> 2, () -> 3)